Askia Comes Full Circle

 The Sky is the Limit

 In 2016, at the age of 50, I had a high school diploma, and graduated from Skagit Valley College with an Associate degree in Chemical Dependency/Human Services.
 After I graduated from Skagit Valley College, I continued my education and in 2018, I graduated from Western Washington University with a Bachelor's degree in Chemical Dependency/Human Services - wow- who knew?

-Eventually, I think I might pursue a Masters’ degree, but right now life is busy and I don’t have the time.
+My experience with Pioneer started as a client, and today I have reclaimed my life and have the ability to ‘pay it forward’ supporting people in recovery like me.
+I figure the sky is the limit now and I may go back to school to get my master’s degree.
 Throughout my journey I do have one regret; I regret not getting clean and sober sooner.
 But it is - what it is - my life, my story and my journey to success.
 I’m still finding where I want to end up in life – but I know I am NOT returning to my previous life.
 I’m grateful for my children that I have re-united with and for the fact that I have made it this far.
 It is my goal that I can continue to encourage and help others that are struggling like I did.